 If present, elevated levels of lead can cause serious health problems, especially for pregnant women and young children.
 Lead in drinking water is primarily from materials and components associated with service lines and home plumbing.
 Loudoun Water is responsible for providing high-quality drinking water but cannot control the variety of materials used in plumbing components in home construction.
-When your water has been sitting for several hours, you can minimize the potential for lead exposure by flushing your tap for 30 seconds to 2 minutes, or until it becomes cold or reaches a steady temperature before using the water for drinking or cooking.
+When your water has been sitting for several hours, you can minimize the potential for lead exposure by flushing your tap for 30 seconds to two minutes, or until it becomes cold or reaches a steady temperature before using the water for drinking or cooking.
 Use only cold water for drinking, cooking and making baby formula.

 If you are concerned about lead in your water, you may wish to have your water tested.
-Information about lead in drinking water, testing methods and steps you can take to minimize exposure is available from the Safe Drinking Water Hotline at www.epa.gov/safewater/lead or by calling the Safe Drinking Water Hotline at 800-426-4791.
+Information about lead in drinking water, testing methods and steps you can take to minimize exposure is available from the Safe Drinking Water Hotline (800-426-4791)

+or at www.epa.gov/safewater/lead.
 Some people choose to install filters in their homes.
 If you choose to use a water filter, follow these three rules: